 My art aims to evoke the sense of wonderment that experiencing nature can bring and to share explorations of untamed spaces.

 I am happy that my work is collected by locals, visitors, ex residents and people living on the other side of the world.
-Making connections with people in different places and cultures is an aspect of my work that brings great satisfaction and interest.
+I believe its important to connect with people in different places and cultures and I like to think that my work enables people to take home an evocation of our special landscape without causing any harm to this environment.